-Automobile accident, product liability and medical malpractice are other types of claims that can factor into personal injury lawsuits.
-Another factor is any amount that you as the plaintiff are responsible for in respect of the injury.
-The personal injury lawyers at Wilson, Reives & Silverman will be able to determine these and other questions during your free initial consultation.
+Automobile accidents, product liability, and medical malpractice are other types of claims that can factor into personal injury lawsuits.
+Another factor is any amount that you as the plaintiff are responsible for in respect to the injury.
+The personal injury lawyers at Wilson, Reives, Silverman & Doran will be able to determine these and other questions during your free initial consultation.

 How much time do I have to file a personal injury claim?

-If you feel you have a legitimate claim, we strongly suggest you meet with a personal injury lawyer as soon as possible to discuss the strength of your case.
+If you feel you have a legitimate personal injury claim, we strongly suggest you meet with a personal injury lawyer as soon as possible to discuss the strength of your case.

-In the state of North Carolina, the statute of limitations for personal injury case gives you 3 years from the date of injury to go civil court with a personal injury lawyer and file a lawsuit.
-If your claim involves products liability, you have 6 years from the date you purchased the defective product to initiate any action.
-If you fail to get your lawsuit filed before the window closes, the courts will likely refuse to hear your case, and you will lose your right to any benefits and compensation that might have otherwise been yours.
+In the state of North Carolina, the statute of limitations for personal injury cases gives you three years from the date of injury to go to a civil court with a personal injury lawyer and file a lawsuit.
+If your claim involves product liability, you have six years from the date you purchased the defective product to initiate any action.
+If you fail to get your lawsuit filed before the window closes, the courts will likely refuse to hear your case and you will lose your right to any benefits and compensation that might have otherwise been yours.